-PHI 235 - Philosophy of Religion
+PHI 235: Philosophy of Religion

 This course critically examines basic religious beliefs and concepts.
 Special attention is given to arguments for and against the existence of God.
-Also covered are topics such as the attributes and nature of God, the role of faith and reason in belief, miracles in a scientific age, the possibility of an afterlife, predestination and human freedom, the origin of religious belief, religious disagreement,
+Also covered are topics such as the attributes and nature of God, the role of faith and reason in belief, miracles in a scientific age, the possibility of an afterlife, predestination and human freedom, the origin of religious belief, religious disagreement, etc.

-Note(s): This course is cross-listed as REL 235 Philosophy of Religion.
-3 credits
+This course is cross-listed as REL 235 Philosophy of Religion.

-PHI 240 - Bioethics
+PHI 240: Bioethics

 This course considers ethical issues that arise in the context of medicine and biotechnology.
 After reviewing normative ethical theories, we will apply those theories to topics such as obligations to patients, the role of physicians, the responsibilities of nurses, patient autonomy, informed consent, confidentiality, human and animal research, the implementation of advance directives and DNR orders, suicide and euthanasia, abortion, stem cell research, reproductive technologies, genetic enhancement, and governmental healthcare policies.
+Credits: 3

-PHI 245 - Symbolic Logic
+PHI 245: Symbolic Logic

 This course introduces students to formal patterns of reasoning.
 It will cover general topics in logic (arguments, sentences, deductive validity, equivalence, consistency, tautologies, contradictions, etc.), sentential logic (connectives, truth tables, sentences in sentential logic, etc.), and predicate calculus (quantification, semantics, models, proofs, etc.).
 Any student interested in forming and analyzing good arguments will enjoy this class, and those involved with computer science or mathematics will find it especially beneficial.
-Prerequisite(s): MAT 145 College Algebra 3 credits

-PHY - Physics
+Physics

-PHY 102 - Concepts of Physics
+PHY 102: Concepts of Physics